plotly/plotly.github.io/_posts/dashboards-spectacle/2016-11-03-dashboard-privacy.md

    sub-steps:
     - copy: "We'll [save](http://help.plot.ly/create-a-dashboard/#step-8-save-and-share-a-dashboard) our dashboard as 'Private Link', then click on 'Share' to find the shareable link."
       img: "![Save as private link](../static/images/dashboards/save as private link.png)"
-    - copy: "Below is what the dashboard looks like to the viewer that was given this secret link."
+    - copy: "Below is what the dashboard looks like to the viewer that was given this secret link.
+Remember, private links allow people with the link to view the dashboard, but it will not appear on your profile, nor is it searchable."
       img: "![Private link shared](../static/images/dashboards/private link shared.gif)"
     - copy: "The plot that was saved as 'Private' isn't displayed.
 In this case, we have to reset this graph's privacy setting, either as 'Public' or 'Private Link'.
 It's very important to note that the dashboard will not automatically update when it's changed to 'Private Link'.
 After you save it as 'Private Link', go back to your dashboard.
 Click on the plot, hit 'Edit', then select 'URL' to *enter the shareable link*.
 This is the only way to update your dashboard's plot from 'Private' to 'Private Link' and be viewable."
       img: "![Add private URL](../static/images/dashboards/add private url.png)"